kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 see corresponding relations or columns in the [relational schema](https://github.com/datadotworld/cwd-benchmark-data/blob/main/ACME_Insurance/DDL/ACME_small.ddl).
 Unless I am missing something about how the prompts were given, these are also likely to have important effects on the results and someone should fix and reproduce these results.

+*Important Future Work 2: What are rules of thumbs in data modeling that make LLM-generated queries more accurate?*:
-*Important Future Work 2*: Overall, I think the higher-level question raised in this paper is very interesting.
+I think the higher-level question of studying the effects of data modeling in more depth is a very good direction.
 As LLMs get smarter, I would expect that the presence/absence of a pound sign or the style of English should matter less.
-Yet, I would expect that the modeling choices are more fundamental and could have effects even with smarter models, so understanding the effects and identifying some rules of thumbs here is promising. the  of effects of modeling is very intriuging and interesting and it would not be surprising that this is a major factor.

-that I
-The papers that are being published right now raise more question
+These look more syntactic differences that can be automatically solved over time.
+Modeling choices are more fundamental and relate to the clarity of the application data that will be queried.
+So identifying some rules of thumbs here looks promising.
+Let me list a few immediate questions one can study:

+*Important Future Work 2.1: Effects of normalization/denormalization.* If the shortcoming of GPT-4 is generating queries with many joins, one way to solve this is to denormalize the relations into fewer tables and study its effects.
+Again, I'm thinking of same records just modeled differently with fewer tables.
+What happens if we reduce all data into a single table with dozens of columns and many value repetitions?
+Now all possible joins would have been performed so we'd force the LLM to write a join-less query with filters, distincts, and aggregations.
+What happens if we normalize the tables step by step until we get to a well known form, such as Boyce-Codd Normal Form?
+Do we consistently get better accuracy?

+*Important Future Work 2.2: Use of views.* In relational modeling, views are an effective way to have higher and simpler modeling of your records.
+Similar to a $Q_{NL}$-[LLM]->$Q_{SPARQL}$-[Direct Mapping]->$Q_{SQL}$ pipeline, one can test the effectiveness of $Q_{NL}$-[LLM]->$Q_{SQL-over-Views}$-[Direct Mapping]->$Q_{SQL}$.

+*Important Future Work 3: Use of Cypher as intermediate query language.* One reason to experiment with Cypher is quite similar to SQL but has several difference.: (1) joins have a different syntax, where similar to SPARQL, the join conditions are implicit in the `()-[]->()` node-arrow notation and common recursive joins have special syntax, e.g., the Kleene star syntax.
+In some sense, Cypher does minor changes to SQL's syntax to One advantage of